What Is a Cranial Prosthesis? A Simple Guide

 Once you’ve found the right cranial prosthesis, the next step is making it truly yours.
 A proper fit and a simple care routine are key to making your wig feel comfortable, look natural, and last for years to come.
 Think of your prosthesis as an investment in your confidence and well-being.
 Just like any other high-quality item, it needs a little attention to stay in beautiful condition.
 Taking care of it doesn't have to be complicated.
 With a few easy habits, you can protect the delicate materials and keep the hair looking its best, ensuring you feel great every time you wear it.
 Let’s walk through how to get the perfect fit and establish a care routine that works for you.

-Your Personal Consultation and Fitting
+What to Expect at Your Consultation and Fitting

 The most important step to ensuring your cranial prosthesis feels like a part of you is the initial fitting.
 This isn't something you should have to figure out on your own.
 During a personal consultation, a specialist will take precise measurements of your head to ensure a perfect fit.
 Unlike a standard wig, each cranial prosthesis is designed to be secure and comfortable on even the most sensitive scalps.
 A custom fit prevents slipping and irritation, giving you the freedom to go about your day without a second thought.
 This one-on-one time is also your chance to ask questions and get comfortable with your new hair before you take it home.